BEFORE YOU GO

 3. Listen to local Dublin Musicians play music while kayaking on the river with City Kayaking.

 Kayaking down the River Liffey while talented local musicians serenade you under Dublins famous bridges- one word- MAGICAL.
 The acoustics were seriously mind blowing!
 We did this the very first night in Dublin and it was probably one of my absolute favorite things we did on the whole trip.
 What made it even more exciting was when crowds of people gathered around the waterfront just to listen to the musicians play their Irish folk songs.
 It truly made me feel like you were part of something special.
-It gave me chills and something I wish I could re-live every night!
+It gave me chills.

 The owners of City Kayaking, Micheal Byrne and Jonathan O’Brien, are true local Dubliners.
 They grew up around River Liffey so at a young age they developed a passion for water activities.
 Fast forward to today- Michael and Jonathan have turned their passion into a business that truly lets visitors (and locals) experience Dublin in the most unique ways.